 How Far Is Lake Mývatn From Reykjavík?

-Lake Mývatn is approximately 475 kilometres (about 295 miles) northeast of Reykjavík if you go by direct line.
-However, the driving distance is longer because roads do not go in a straight line.
+Lake Mývatn is approximately 280 kilometres (about 174 miles) northeast of Reykjavík if you go by direct line.
+However, the shortest driving distance is 480 km (298 miles) because roads do not go in a straight line.

 Remember that in Iceland, especially in winter, weather conditions can significantly affect travel times, so it's always a good idea to check the weather and road conditions before setting out.